xgi-org/xgi/docs/source/using-xgi.rst

 Projects using XGI
 ******************

 XGI has been used in a variety of published work and other software.
+This is a list of projects that use XGI in substantive ways.

 Articles are listed by year and then alphabetically by the last name of the first author (and title if necessary).